MJRM6576/assignment-four/README.md

  insert korte amra .appendChild(newDiv); use kori

 ### 3. What is Event Bubbling?
 And how does it work?
-Ans: Bubbling holo parent ar dike uourer eliment ar kase jai
+Ans: Bubbling holo parent ar dike uporer eliment ar kase jai html/root<body<div<p

 ### 4. What is Event Delegation in JavaScript?
 Why is it useful?
 Ans: childe theke parentNode ba parent theke childeNode terge a click check korar jonno babohar kora hoy.